notslow/flocon-course/README.md

 - Clone the file from github: `git clone https://github.com/notslow/flocon-course.git`
 - Download and unpack the source files directly: [https://github.com/notslow/flocon-course/releases/tag/v2021](https://github.com/notslow/flocon-course/releases/tag/v2021)

 Once the files are downloaded, you will need to install the required packages.
-Choose one of the following methods:
+Choose *ONE* of the following methods:
 - Install the packages using `conda` or `pip` on the CLI e.g., `conda install --file requirements.txt`
 - Evaluate `dependencies.ipynb` via Jupyter Notebooks.

 ## Run using Docker

 Docker is a popular method for running software in "containers".
-First, you will need to grab the files from GitHub using one of the following methods:
+First, you will need to grab the files from GitHub using *ONE* of the following methods:

 - Clone the file from github: `git clone https://github.com/notslow/flocon-course.git`
 - Download and unpack the source files directly: [https://github.com/notslow/flocon-course/releases/tag/v2021](https://github.com/notslow/flocon-course/releases/tag/v2021)